Michael John Henry

 Commander Australian Navy Systems Command Commendation

 Growing up, we hardly discussed our ancestry from my father’s side of the family.
 My grandmother and father were not fully accepted by society and were impacted by forced assimilation as they were considered half castes, neither black nor white.
-My grandmother, a staunch Aboriginal woman, raised her children during the Stolen Generation, she lived in constant fear that her children would and could be taken from her and relocated to unknown locations along the coast of New South Wales.
+My grandmother, a staunch Aboriginal woman, raised her children during the Stolen Generation, she lived in constant fear that her children could and would be taken from her and relocated to unknown locations along the coast of New South Wales.
 To combat this fear and to reduce the chances of her children being stolen, my grandmother had her children, including my father, live with other family members during their early years of childhood.
 This meant that my father lived with my great-grandmother on and off until he was 8 years of age.
 Once my father had started school, he wanted to become an altar boy and was told by members of the clergy that he was not ‘pure’ enough to perform the duties of altar boy.
 My grandmother was heartbroken for my father, a young boy who was denied opportunities due to the discrimination that lived in this Nation.
-However, comments like this were to follow my father around through his adolescence and young adulthood reminding him that regardless of how hard he tried, he would not be fully accepted and treated differently.
+However, comments like this were to follow my father around through his adolescence and young adulthood reminding him that regardless of how hard he tried, he would not be fully accepted and be treated differently.
 My grandmother never spoke of her experiences, my father telling me that this constant fear and racism motivated her to fight for equity for her children; even if it required her to work three jobs so she could afford the same opportunities that were readily available to non-Indigenous children at the time.
 She was a woman of purpose, stout and stalwart, the matriarch of our family.
 She paved the way so that our family could know their culture, connect with community and be proud of the blood that runs through our veins.
 She passed away at the age of 84 in 2006.

-My father was born in 1940s and during the 1980’s he commenced his journey of discovering his cultural identity and uncovering his ancestry.
+My father was born in the 1940s and during the 1980’s he commenced his journey of discovering his cultural identity and uncovering his ancestry.
 He was raised to deny his culture for his own protection.
 Our family is now proudly connected to the Wodi Wodi people of the Yuin Nation on the South Coast of New South Wales and to Walbunja Country, near Batemans Bay.
 These are my people, my father’s people, my Grandmother’s people and my great-grandmother’s people.